Children and the criminal justice system

 There were three Departments of the Government with the responsibility for overseeing the implementation of the Children Act, 2001.
 These were as follows:

-The Office of the Minister for Children and Youth Affairs was set up in December 2005 to bring greater coherence to policy-making for children.
+The Office of the Department of Children, Equality, Disability, Integration and Youth was set up in December 2005 to bring greater coherence to policy-making for children.
 While it was part of the Department of Health it also included units from the two other departments, such as the Irish Youth Justice Service.

 The Irish Youth Justice Service was established in December 2005 within the Department of Justice and Equality.
 The Service brought together all of the State's youth justice services in one place.
 It provided strategic direction to the development of services and promote necessary reforms.